 You can choose to see the information include in your file before it is reconsidered.
 You do not have to meet with the officer to reconsider your case.

 If you would like to meet the committee in person, you can attend a conference and explain why you disagree with the decision.
 You may also bring witnesses.
 If you have representation they may also attend the conference with you.

 There are two types of conferences.
 Informal and formal, at n informal conference you may attend, bring your representative, bring witnesses, and provide further information.
 At a formal conference, you can attend with your representation, bring witnesses, and question them, You may also be questioned and the committee can request their own witnesses.

 Once you request reconsideration, the SSA will go over all the information you submitted and your proof.
 If you have more documentation you can provide it for Social Security to look at then submit the documents during the reconsideration period.

 The next stage is requesting a hearing by an Administrative Law Judge.
 If you still disagree with the decision made during the reconsideration then you can request an in-person hearing or in some cases an online hearing.
 A judge who had no part in your first application or reconsideration will oversee the hearing.

-If you choose to heave your hearing over video conference your hearing could be sooner.
+If you choose to have your hearing over video conference your hearing could be sooner.
 This may be more convenient for you and this could help you to receive a decision sooner.
 If your earring will be over video conference you will be notified.

 If you have more evidence and documents you would like to provide you will need to send them to a hearing office near you.
-You may be asked to clarify why you disagree and provide further proof before attending your hearing.
-You can find the contact information at the top of any notices you receive from the hearing office.
+You may be asked to clarify why you disagree and provide a further proof before attending your hearing.
+You can find the contact information at the top of any notices you receive from the hearing officer.